Best Medical Assistant Schools in New York

 • What percentage of graduates pass the CMA or RMA exam?

-• Are externship sites provided, or do I find my own?
+• Are externship sites provided, or do I. Find my own?

-• What job placement help is available?
+• What career services help is available?

 • Are there evening or weekend class options?